owncloud/QA/Desktop/Test_Plan_VFS.md

 ## Testing

 * [ ] Add an account and connect to the server with VFS ON
-  * [ ] 'Open folder' (Explorer) and check that all files are virtual, Status: placeholder file (cloud icon)
+  * [ ] 'Open folder' (Explorer) and check that all files are virtual, status: placeholder file (cloud icon)
-  * [ ] open an existing file -> file is physically available, Status: full file (green unfilled circle with green check mark)
+  * [ ] open an existing file -> file is physically available, status: full file (green unfilled circle with green check mark)
-  * [ ] create a new file locally, edit, save and exit -> if locked (ie. LibreOffice not exited) the file icon stays in "cycle mode", see "Tests when a file or folder is locked
+  * [ ] create a new file locally, edit, save and exit -> status: full file
   * [ ] right click: 'Free up space' -> placeholder is created, 'Activity' 'Sync Protocol' shows "Replaced by virtual file"
-  * [ ] create several new files more, edit some -> files are synced if they are not locked
+  * [ ] open LibreOffice, edit a new file and save, to not exit -> file status: spinning (cylcling) icon
-  * [ ] on client dot menu: 'Availibility' 'Free up local space' -> placeholder for all files are created (files are dehydrated)
+      * [ ] exit LibreOffice -> file status: full file

 * [ ] Tests concerning free up space
   * [ ] Create several new files in a subfolder, edit some of them, also have dehydrated files available